 Barry has seen several regeneration initiatives in recent years aimed at improving the town’s infrastructure, public spaces and cultural amenities.
 Barry Island in particular has undergone significant redevelopment, making it a popular tourist destination and catalyst for increasing property values and rental demand.

-With a thriving local economy and countless higher education opportunities, rental property in Cardiff is an excellent, affordable alternative to other UK cities.
-As other cities experience challenges to affordability, Cardiff remains under-priced.
+With a thriving local economy and countless higher education opportunities, rental property in Cardiff is an excellent, affordable alternative to the likes of London and Edinburgh, but with many of the same benefits.
+In our opinion, as other cities experience challenges to affordability, Cardiff remains under-priced.

 With incredible fundamentals, character, and long-term prospects, it’s easy to see why so many property investors are looking to the Welsh capital for their next investment property.